 Back EMF cannot be prevented but it can be controlled.
-In suppressing the back EMF the objective is to prevent the very high voltages and dissipate the stored energy in a safe way.
+In suppressing the back EMF the objective is to prevent the very high voltages and dissipate the stored energy in a controlled way.
 There are a number of ways to do this and we will look at the two most common methods used in access control.

 The term “fly wheel” is very apt.
-The current flowing in an electromagnet is very like a free spinning bicycle wheel.
+The current flowing in an electromagnet is very much like a free spinning bicycle wheel.
 When the pedal is stopped (the supply voltage turned off) the wheel keeps turning.

 The fly wheel diode provides a means of applying a brake to the fly wheel, When the supply voltage is connected the diode is reversed biased and is effectively out of circuit.
 When the switch opens fly wheel current produces a back EMF in the opposite polarity and so the diode will conduct.
-The diode does a very good job of suppressing the back EMF and clamps the voltage to around a volt or so.
+The diode does a very good job of suppressing the back EMF and clamps the voltage to around a one volt or so.
 This is quite suitable for small solenoids like those found in strikes.
 However these are not suitable for door magnets.